kgjerde/corporaexplorer/README.md

   - **Number of terms to chart**: How many terms (phrases/patterns) should be charted in the corpus map?
 Current maximum is two.
-  - **Term(s) to chart**: The corpus map plot will highlight days/documents where these terms are present.
+  - **Term(s) to chart**: Using colour fillings, the corpus map plot will indicate days/documents where these terms are present.
 The terms will also be highlighted in all documents.
-  - **Add terms for text highlighting**: Terms included here (one on each line) will be highlighted in all documents.
+  - **Additional terms for text highlighting**: Terms included here (one on each line) will be highlighted in all documents.
 An arbitrary number of terms can be added.
   - **Filter corpus?** Input terms here (one on each line) will filter the corpus so that it includes only documents where all these terms are present.
 Unlike terms entered in the two fields above, these